- The client operates one of the largest diamond mines in South Africa.

-    - Limited or no condition monitoring of critical electrical medium voltage substation equipment and assets has lead to previous failures which have had significant financial impact.
+- Limited or no condition monitoring of critical electrical MV substation equipment and assets has led to previous failures which have had a significant financial impacts.

 - Due to safety and process regulations and requirements, live electrical networks can not be inspected or opened at any time.

-- IR scanning has had limited success as part of their Condition Monitoring approach.
+- IR scanning has had limited success as part of its condition monitoring approach.
 But this could only be done on some LV panels.

-- Wired and battery sensors are not safe for use in medium voltage applications, and only with the introduction of passive wireless sensors can switchgear components now be monitored.
+- Wired and battery sensors are not safe for use in MV applications, and only with the introduction of passive wireless sensors can switchgear components now be monitored.

-Martec, the sole distributor for Emmerson Intellisaw technology in South Africa, supplied, installed and commissioned Intellisaw Temperature and partial discharge monitoring technology on critical 6,6kV circuit breakers and switchgear at the mine.
+Martec, the sole distributor for Emmerson Intellisaw technology in South Africa, supplied, installed and commissioned Intellisaw Temperature and PD monitoring technology on critical 6,6kV circuit breakers and switchgear at the mine.